Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/04.HTTP_Requests/http--01-starting-setup/README.md

 * Setting up the router package.
 React-router vs react-router-dom.
 * Preparing the project for routing: some app restructuring.
 * Rendering components for routes.
+* Switching between pages.
+* Making sure we don't reload the app.
+Use link instead of a tag so no reaload happens.
+You can see that reload button never spins now.
+Now react is rerendering parts of the page, if we reloaded the page we'd loose our state.
+* The "withRouter" HOC & Route props.
+* Absolute vs relative path.
+>By default, if you just enter to="/some-path"  or to="some-path" , that's an absolute path.
+Absolute path means that it's always appended right after your domain.
+Therefore, both syntaxes (with and without leading slash) lead to example.com/some-path .
+>Sometimes, you might want to create a relative path instead.
+This is especially useful, if your component is already loaded given a specific path (e.g. posts ) and you then want to append something to that existing path (so that you, for example, get /posts/new ). <Link to={props.match.url + '/new'}>  will lead to example.com/posts/new
+* Styling the active route with NavLink, which appends active class to the link.
+* Change the appended class name with activeClassName.
+You can use activeStyle to apply inline styling to active NavLink.
+* Passing route params and extracting route params.
+* Query params: <Link to="/my-path?start=5">Go to Start